u-an-i/Upload-Store/README.md

 - complete setup and save

 ## Features
+- upload capability protected by email
 - whitelist email addresses of potential uploaders
 - manual approval requests of interested uploaders to your email address
 - uploaded files only accessible by you

+## Works by
+- sending a link to an upload page via email
+- link is only valid until upload completed
+- upload capability cannot be accessed elsehow